daygoDao/calculator/README.md

   - button for the 'equals' key
 - [&check;] create a function that displays and populates when numbers are clicked
   - values should be stored somewhere
-- [_] make calculator work! store first number that is input into the calc when user presses an operator.
+- [&check;] make calculator work! store first number that is input into the calc when user presses an operator.
 ALSO save when operation has been chosen and thenn operate() on them when user pressese the '=' key
   - code should already populate the display, so once operate() is invoked, update the display with the solution to the operation
   - (hard) figure out how to store all the values and call operate() with them